-If you’ve got any questions about ReachOut, our Leadership Development Programme, the role of a Project Leader, our application process or anything else, don’t hesitate to get in touch!
+If you’ve got any questions about ReachOut, the role of a Youth Project Leader, our application process or anything else, don’t hesitate to get in touch!

 If you have any feedback on our recruitment process, please also don’t hesitate to get in touch.
 We are committed to being an inclusive and diverse organisation – if you have any concerns about steps in our recruitment or have any ideas on how we could make our recruitment more inclusive, we would love to hear from you.

 You can fill in this form, or email firstname.lastname@example.org to get in touch.
 You can also chat to one of the team on 0203 489 9797 (London) & 0161 883 2191 (North West)

 “At first, I was really hesitant to take on the Project Leader role, despite having mentored with ReachOut.
 However, with the support of the team I’ve really developed my skills.
 For example, at the Mentee Graduation, I stood up in front of 200 people and presented an award which is something I would never ever have been able to have done before, and isn’t an opportunity I could gain in my other situations.”

 Amy McCutcheon, Project Leader at ReachOut Academy, Dean Trust Ardwick, Manchester.

 “Being able to spend the summer working at Rede Partners, was an amazing experience.
 Whether it was working in HR or Finance, I learned so much about the world of private equity, made great connections with fantastic people and I got to learn first-hand what it would be like to work there!
 I really believe that I can go onto build the career I want now I’ve been a part for a workplace for real”